The Natural Health Guide to Food Additives

 Safety Concern: These additives are naturally found in fruits and vegetables and are often referred to as antioxidants and better known as vitamin C. Toxicity studies show that the additive is generally safe and well tolerated by humans.

-In fact, in some diets lacking fruits and vegetables rich in natural ascorbic acid, this additive may be beneficial to supplement diet.
+In fact, in some diets lacking fruits and vegetables rich in natural ascorbic acid, this additive may be beneficial to supplement the diet.
 (2)

 Ascorbic acid and ascorbyl palmitate, which is a compound that has been broken down from ascorbic acid, may also have an additional benefit.